Music of South Africa: Metal

-In the early and mid-1980s there were bands like Black Rose, Stretch, Razor, Tyrant, Lynx, Pentagon, Montreaux, Unchained and Osiris.
-Then came the new breed of South African metal with a band called Ragnärok, South Africa's first thrash metal band, formed by Dean G Smith who were labelled as South Africa's Metallica and the only metal band at that time to have a cult following.
-They formed in South Johannesburg in 1986 playing covers for a short while and then moving on to original music only and Aragorn, later Stryder from Pretoria, and Voice of Destruction from Cape Town, formed by Greg McEwan in 1986.
-Through the late 1980s and into the early 1990s, South Africa grew a well supported metal scene, marked by the release of Johannesburg-based Odysseys' self-titled album in 1991.
-There was a burgeoning crossover punk/metal scene in the major centres, particularly spurred on by Cape Towns' Voice of Destruction and Johannesburg-based Urban Assault and Toxic Sox (JHB) in the very late 1980s.
-Johannesburg developed an extreme metal scene in 1992 with rising grindcore/death metal act Sepsis, Retribution Denied, Boksburg based macabre/death metal act Debauchery followed by Pretoria doom metal band Funeral, Christian metal act Abhorrence and Insurrection, Metalmorphosis, Sacrifist and Agro.
-The Cape Town metal scene was on a high in the mid-1990s, driven largely by Voice of Destruction, Raven Wolf, Slayride and later Pothole and Sacraphyx.
+In the early and mid-1980s, bands included Black Rose, Stretch, Razor, Tyrant, Lynx, Pentagon, Montreaux, Unchained, and Osiris.
+Then came the new breed of South African metal, exemplified by Ragnärok, South Africa's first thrash metal band, formed by Dean G. Smith, who was labelled South Africa's Metallica and the only metal band at that time to have a cult following.
+They formed in South Johannesburg in 1986, playing covers briefly before shifting exclusively to original music.
+Aragorn, later Stryder from Pretoria, and Voice of Destruction from Cape Town, were formed by Greg McEwan in 1986.
+Through the late 1980s and into the early 1990s, South Africa developed a well-supported metal scene, exemplified by the release of Johannesburg-based Odyssey's self-titled album in 1991.
+There was a burgeoning crossover punk/metal scene in the major centres, particularly spurred on by Cape Town's Voice of Destruction and Johannesburg-based Urban Assault and Toxic Sox (JHB) in the very late 1980s.
+Johannesburg developed an extreme metal scene in 1992 with the rise of grindcore/death metal act Sepsis, Retribution Denied, the Boksburg-based macabre/death metal act Debauchery, and the Pretoria doom metal band Funeral, followed by Christian metal acts Abhorrence and Insurrection, Metalmorphosis, Sacrifist, and Agro.
+The Cape Town metal scene was at its height in the mid-1990s, driven mainly by Voice of Destruction, Raven Wolf, Slayride, and, later, Pothole and Sacraphyx.
 Voice of Destruction also supported Napalm Death on the SA Tour and was signed to German record Label Morbid Records in 1995, releasing their album "Bloedrivier" that same year and left South Africa to tour with international acts like Krabathor, Cradle of Filth, Behemoth, Hellheim, Opeth, Gomorrah for most of 1995 and In The Woods, Katatonia, on the European Autumn Wilderness Tour in 1996.
-Pothole would release two critically acclaimed albums on South Africa's most successful punk/metal label, Way-Cool Records – their debut "Force-Fed Hatred" is still the top selling South African metal album to date.
-Whilst many of the acts failed to find commercial success in terms of CD sales, there was a devout following nationally and local metal bands soon opened the national touring circuit to a higher extent than most other genres.
-It also attracted international artists to tour the country almost immediately after the demise of apartheid, with some of the most respected international artists having seen fit to visit the country since.
+Pothole released two critically acclaimed albums on South Africa's most successful punk/metal label, Way-Cool Records – their debut, "Force-Fed Hatred", remains the top-selling South African metal album to date.
+Whilst many of the acts failed to achieve commercial success in terms of CD sales, there was a devoted national following, and local metal bands soon opened the national touring circuit to a greater extent than most other genres.
+It also attracted international artists to tour the country almost immediately after the demise of apartheid, with some of the most respected having since visited the country.